ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/016-Peer-to-Peer.md

-What is a peer-to-peer newok
+What is a peer-to-peer network

 A p2p network is a collection of machines referred to as peers that divide a workload between themselves to presumably complete the workload faster than would otherwise be possible.